PEI Broadband Fund for Residents

 • Breakdown of each cost;

-• Total cost of project work to be completed; and
+• Total cost of project work completed;

 • Identification of internet speed upon completion of the installation.

-• If you paid the ISP invoice,
+• If you paid the ISP invoice;

 • Submit the ISP Invoice that includes the information outlined above;